 This Nature Outlook is editorially independent, produced with financial support from a third party.
 About this content.

-Nature is pleased to acknowledge the financial support of Janssen Pharmaceutical Companies of Johnson & Johnson and Vir Biotechnology, Inc in producing this Outlook.
-The sponsors retains the sole responsibility for the following messages.
+Nature is pleased to acknowledge the financial support of GlaxoSmithKline in producing this Outlook.
+The sponsor retains the sole responsibility for the following message.